Earth Hour: 2024

 Earth Hour 2024 took place on Saturday, March 23 from 8:30pm to 9:30pm local time in order to avoid coinciding with Western Christian Holy Saturday which fell on March 30.

 In its 16th anniversary of the Earth Hour Philippines, Filipinos, led by ambassador SB19's John Paulo Bagnas Nase and Toni Yulo-Loyzaga, turned off their lights for 60 minutes on Saturday night, 8:30 PM – 9:30 PM Philippine Standard Time, March 23, 2024.
 The annual switch-off event was held at Kartilya ng Katipunan in Bonifacio Shrine Manila, which was organized by World Wide Fund for Nature Philippines.
 "This year, Earth Hour Philippines' focus is on addressing plastic pollution," WWF-Philippines director Katherine Custodio said.
 Marcos Jr. underscored the role of "energy efficiency in addressing climate change towards a greener future per the 'You Have The Power' campaign."
 Okada Manila powered down its exterior lighting and iconic US$30 million "The Fountain", the largest musical fountain in Philippines and dimmed the lights in its Coral and Pearl lobbies, wellness centers and other areas within the integrated resort.
 "We each have a role in fostering change and must act together," said President Byron Yip.
 Jollibee Foods Corporation stores from the Philippines, China, North America, Europe, the Middle East, and Asia also gave an hour for the Earth, in solidarity with over 190 countries.

 2025

 Earth Hour 2025 took place on Saturday, March 22 from 8:30pm to 9:30pm local time in order to avoid taking place after European Summer Time began.

+2026

+Earth Hour 2026 marked the 20^{th} anniversary of the global environmental movement, with the theme 'Give an Hour to Earth,' encouraging individuals, communities, and organizations worldwide to dedicate one hour toward actions supporting environmental sustainability and conservation.